iliadrozdov/List-of-company-employees/README.md

 ## Code Structure

-- `main.py`: Main file to run the application and manage the GUI.
+- `main.py`: Main file to run the application and manage the GUI.# List-of-company-employees